grpcmd/grpcmd-gui/README.md

 - Supports generating a request template in JSON.
 - Supports streaming request and response messages.
 - Supports customization via multiple themes.
+- Supports multiple requests per window session.
+- Supports keyboard shortcuts (such as `Cmd/Ctrl + T` to create a new request).
+- Supports collapsing the sidebar and resizing the panels.

 ## Installation